 To start, we should first look at how our electricity is generated.
 According to the U.S. Energy Information Administration (EIA), the U.S. has many different energy sources.
 In 2021, of the total 4.12 trillion kWh generated, renewables accounted for only 20%.
 The rest of the makeup is illustrated in the graphic here, which shows that on average, about 60% of the energy used in charging EVs comes from fossil fuels.
 While this mix of power production is not consistent across the U.S., with some areas depending 100% on fossil fuels while others rely more heavily on renewables, it’s safe to say that if grid power is utilized to charge EVs, carbon emissions are involved.

-How To Charge with Clean Energy
+How To Charge an EV with Clean Energy

 Charging an EV with clean, carbon-free electricity is easier than it may seem.
 The first step is to start with a renewable energy source such as solar, wind, hydro, biomass or geothermal; the most accessible of all these sources today is solar.
 In combination with a Battery Energy Storage System (BESS) or microgrid, solar can provide the clean power needed to charge your EV.
 On most days there is ample sun to power an EV charger, and excess power can charge the batteries.
 When the sun sets, the stored energy in the batteries can charge your EV.
 This means no grid power is required, and carbon emissions for transportation are cut by 100%.